-Leaders Limited is a private company limited by shares incorporated in England & Wales.
+The Romans Group (UK) Limited is a private company limited by shares incorporated in England & Wales.
 The address of the registered office is given on the company information page and the nature of the company's operations and its principal activities are set out in the strategic report and the directors' report.

-2. Principal accounting policies
+2. Accounting policies

-2.1 Basis of preparation
+2.1 Basis of preparation of financial statements